 In addition to the state business license, professional or occupational licenses are necessary for some activities including health care, law and construction among others.
 The Municipality of Anchorage also requires certain businesses to apply for licenses through the Municipal Clerk’s office in addition to the State licenses.
 You can find a list of these businesses HERE.

 Location, location, location!

 If you’re thinking of relocating or expanding to a new location, you’ll need to find a site that suits your company’s needs.
 In order to ensure you pick the best location, you need the best data.
-There are two important resources you can use to secure that data.

 Once you’ve conducted research regarding the Alaska market, local realtors are essential to securing the property you need.
 The following list represents the largest commercial realtor firms in Anchorage.